 15.7.
-Employees must pass all data subject access requests to the Data Protection Officer/Representative as soon as possible, as a response must be given within one month.
-Any delay in passing the request to the Data Protection Officer/ Representative could result in us failing to meet the statutory deadline and result in enforcement action being taken against us.
+Employees must pass all data subject access requests to the Data Protection Officer/Representative or Data Protection Team as soon as possible, as a response must be given within one month.
+Any delay in passing the request to the Data Protection Officer/Representative or Data Protection Team could result in us failing to meet the statutory deadline and result in enforcement action being taken against us.